enuje12/Hybrid-CNN-BiLSTM-Model-for-Heart-Murmur-Detection-/README.md

 - Provided a **complete codebase** for training, evaluation, and inference to enable further research.

 ## NOTE
-All visualizations, outputs, and results (e.g., Mel spectrograms, confusion matrix, ROC curves, and metrics report) are available in the Jupyter Notebook file (.ipynb).
+All visualizations, outputs, and results (e.g., Mel spectrograms, confusion matrix, ROC curves, and metrics report) are available in the Jupyter Notebook file (hi_model_3_(1).ipynb).
 Please open the notebook to view them.